charm-13/petcafe/docs/performance_writeup.md

 "Trigger for constraint users_inventory_user_id_fkey: time=0.500 calls=1"
 "Execution Time: 12.247 ms"
 ```
 This had the expected results.
-It still isn't the fastest amongst the endpoints but the performance improved by more than half.
+It is still very slow, but the trigger for constraints took a lot less time than before.
+Users did unfortunately increase by ~0.05 ms, but overall the execution time decreased by over half.
 ### 2. /users/inventory
 #### 1. `EXPLAIN ANALYZE SELECT username, gold FROM users AS u JOIN gold_view AS g ON g.user_id = u.id AND u.id = {user_id}`
 ```